Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Chuul.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/large
 - monster/type/aberration
-statblock: inline
+aliases: ["Chuul"]
 ---
 # Chuul
 *Source: Monster Manual p.
-40, Princes of the Apocalypse, The Rise of Tiamat, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Critical Role: Call of the Netherdeep*
+40. Available in the SRD.*

 Survivors of the ancient aboleth empire, chuuls are crustaceans the aboleths modified and endowed with sentience.
 They follow the ingrained directives of their creators, as they have done since the dawn of time.